neos/neos-ui/README.md

       package: 'PackageFactory.Guevara'
 ```

+You may additionally need to execute `rm -rf Data/Temporary/* && ./flow flow:cache:flush` to flush all caches since the default FrontendLogin package may still be your caches somewhere.
 Change into the directory of the Guevara package and execute `bash Build/init.sh` which will download the application dependencies and compiles the source files into the distributed versions.

 Done.
 Open the sub-route `/che!` to login to the new interface.

 ## Contributing